Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 ```
 damagediv var, value
 sets damage to be "var" / "value"
+often used for setting the damage to 1/8 the max hp or similar
 - var is the numerator in the division
 - value is the denominator in the division